Textron Systems introduces new drone at Paris Air Show

 Textron's Shadow drone has clocked more than one million flight hours and is currently used by the armed forces of the United States, Italy, Sweden and Australia.

-Shadow's developer AAI Corp, a unit of Textron, had won a $475 million U.S. defense contract in January for mid-endurance unmanned aircraft systems to be used at multiple locations worldwide.
+Shadow's developer AAI Corp, a unit of Textron, had won a $475 million U.S. defence contract in January for mid-endurance unmanned aircraft systems to be used at multiple locations worldwide.

 (Reporting by Mike Stone in Paris and Kanishka Singh in Bengaluru; Editing by Arun Koyyur)